 Why not see what everyone’s raving about and grow a pinky strain at home?
 Below we’ve compiled some of the most popular pink strains of weed that are sure to make you and your friends go ‘wow.’

 The strain is deliciously mouth-watering with lemon scents and sweet whiffs of vanilla.
 It’s both a vigorous grower and high-yielding.
-A mature Panama plant showcases long colas glistening with thick trichomes surrounded by pinky, red pistils.
+A mature Panama Feminized plant showcases long colas glistening with thick trichomes surrounded by pinky, red pistils.

 The closer it gets to harvest, the deeper and more vibrant the coloration becomes.
 Unique to most sativa strains, this flora can withstand chilly climates, making it a perfect choice for cultivators worldwide.

 Three times Cannabis Cup winner, this hybrid cultivar is an all-around exceptional tropical sensation.
-Sweet Tooth genetics is a mixing bowl of landrace strains.
+Sweet Tooth Autoflower is a mixing bowl of landrace strains.
 As a result, the strain boasts an abundance of positive attributes, including a hard-hitting cerebral high.

 Although it’s a cultivar suited for novice growers, you’ll need some skill in controlling your parameters to draw out the pink.
 Once the color change begins to happen, you’ll be taken back by vibrant, almost neon leaves.